GUIDE DOG AND SERVICE DOG ACT

 Trainers and teams must be certified by an ADI (Assistance Dogs International) or the IGDF (International Guide Dog Federation) trainer.

-If a Dog has not been trained by ADI or IGDF then the Service Dog Handler must make an application to the Province of BC to have the Dog tested by The Justice Institute of British Columbia at a cost to the Handler.
-There is no exception to this rule.
+If a Dog has not been trained by ADI or IGDF then the Service Dog Handler may optionally make an application to the Province of BC to have the Dog tested by The Justice Institute of British Columbia at a cost to the Handler.
+(This ia optional and not a requirement to be protected from discrimination).
+You do not need the BC ID card

 Provides access rights